 What can I do for you?

 With my company Meditatie.Amsterdam I arrange meditation training for individuals and groups, also within companies.
 This can be workshops, courses, weekly meditation sessions and retreats.
-Also I am author of ‘Meditation, your daily mini holiday’ and run a blog and podcast.
+Also I am author of the book ‘Meditation, your daily mini holiday’ (only available in Dutch) and have my own podcast about meditation (with also English episodes).

 My approach is concrete, down-to-earth and to-the-point.
 I use practical and accessible methods that are fully aligned with the modern person and corporate world.
 All my trainings are thereby accessible for beginners as well as more experienced meditators.
 Only people that suffer from mental diseases like psychosis, bipolar disease or schizophrenia, my trainings are not suitable and them I recommend a more specialised meditation offer.